 How can I copyright my idea?

-Generally speaking, ideas cannot be protected by copyright – only the expression of those ideas in a certain form (e.g. notes, a treatment, script etc.) is protected by copyright.
+Generally speaking, ideas cannot be protected by copyright.
+Only the expression of those ideas in a certain form - such as notes, a treatment, or a screenplay etc. - is protected by copyright.

 How can I copyright my script?

-In New Zealand (unlike, say, the US) there is no formal process for registration of copyright ownership of your work.
-Copyright automatically exists at the time of creation of the relevant work, for example, at the time you write the first treatment or script draft.
+In New Zealand, unlike in some other countries, there is no formal process for registration of copyright ownership of your work.
+However, copyright automatically exists at the time of creation of the relevant work, such as at the time you write the first treatment or script draft.
 However, you may wish to keep paper and electronic records of emails, correspondence, notes, treatments, previous drafts etc. relating to your script to help prove when copyright came into existence.
 You can also register your script with the NZ Writers Guild.

 The New Zealand Writers’ Guild provides legal advice to its members free of charge.
 For information on this service, visit their Legal Advice page.

 For general information on copyright laws and copyright protection, visit the NZFACT website, or The Copyright Council of New Zealand.